 Discover one of the world’s best new cycling and ultimate social-distancing destinations, all close to home.
 Baja has quietly transformed over the last few years, offering hundreds of miles of newly-paved roads, upscale hotels, sublime landscapes, with little traffic, offering tranquility on the road less traveled.
-Ride with us through expansive, picturesque landscapes that Joshua Tree, Moab, and the fire-red mesas of Idaho.
-Small towns feature old-world plazas with rustic colonial-era churches.
+Our Baja cycling tours travel through expansive, picturesque landscapes that Joshua Tree, Moab, and the fire-red mesas of Idaho.
+Small, quiet untouristed towns feature old-world plazas with rustic colonial-era churches.
 Ride past towering cactus spread across valleys as far as the eye can see, meandering along azure coastlines under warm, bright blue skies.

 Baja Cycling Itinerary*

 Day 1 — Across the border

-We rendezvous in San Diego and drive into Tijuana for bike building, Covid testing at our hotel, and orientation with drinks before dinner at one of Baja’s finest restaurants.
+Welcome!
+We rendezvous in San Diego at the efficient airport and drive into Tijuana for bike building and orientation with drinks before dinner at one of Baja’s finest restaurants (Mision19).
 Tijuana is experiencing a culinary revolution with craft breweries, chic cafes, and fine dining, drawing crowds across the border.

 Day 2 — Guadalupe Wine Country

 Tijuana to Guadalupe

-After a delicious breakfast of fresh flour tortillas, huevos, queso, chilis, frijoles and fruit, our Baja Bicycle tour begins, spending today cycling through the rolling rock canyons and valley of palms under expansive skies on the Ruta del Vino into the Valle de Guadalupe, where 90% of Mexico’s wines are produced.
-After arrival, we’ll visit a cave for tasting followed by an open-air dinner featuring grilled seafood and other specialties at the valle’s finest restaurant.
+After a delicious breakfast of fresh flour tortillas, huevos, queso, chilis, frijoles and fruit, our Baja bicycle tour begins, spending today cycling through the rolling rock canyons and valley of palms under expansive skies on the Ruta del Vino into the Valle de Guadalupe, where 90% of Mexico’s wines are produced.
+After arrival, we’ll visit a vino cave for tasting followed by an open-air dinner featuring grilled seafood and other specialties at the valle’s finest restaurant.
 Overnight in nearby Ensenada.

 24-68 miles +3,227 feet (ride as much or as little as you’d like)